m-n/lazy-susan/README.md

 Limitations
 -----------
-We have to set the macro function of every character that can start a token to the LAZY-SUSAN:TOKEN-READER function to make a lazy-susan rt.
+We have to set the macro function of every character that can start a token to the LS:TOKEN-READER function to make a lazy-susan rt.
 This could be heavyweight if we wanted to allow non-ascii tokens.

 In general we haven't thought much about print read consistency.
 In